tidymodels/tidymodels.org/README.md

 - Cache key in `setup-render/action.yml`: `spark-3.5.8-java17-${{ runner.os }}`
 - Cache path and download URL in the Install Spark step of `setup-render/action.yml`: `3.5.8`
-- Version check in `install_packages.R`: `grepl("^3\\.5", ...)`
+- Version check in `R/install_packages.R`: `grepl("^3\\.5", ...)`
 - `version` argument in all `spark_connect()` calls in `learn/models/parsnip-predictions/index.qmd`: `"3.5"`

 Changing the cache key forces a fresh download on the next CI run.
-The `install_packages.R` check prevents a redundant download when Spark is already present (either from cache or a prior install).
+The `R/install_packages.R` check prevents a redundant download when Spark is already present (either from cache or a prior install).

 ## Rerender